-Figure 120 shows the pop-up dialog displayed when you click the Set open password button on the Security page of the PDF Options dialog.
+Figure 120 shows the pop-up dialog displayed when you click the Set passwords button on the Security page of the PDF Options dialog.

-Once you have set all the options you require, click on Export to open the Export dialog, where you can set the file name and the save location.
+When you have set all the options you require, click on Export to open the Export dialog, where you can set the file name and the save location.